Skip to main content

 • *1

 Cash donations show sponsorship fees to the Japanese Para-Sports Association.
-From fiscal 2022, the figure shows the total amount of the sponsorship fee and donations to the Keidanren Biodiversity Fund.
+From the fiscal year ended March 2023, the figure shows the total amount of the sponsorship fee and donations to the Keidanren Biodiversity Fund.

 • *2